redhat-cip/dci-openshift-app-agent/README.md

 ## Worflow

-The `dci-openshift-app-agent` is an Ansible playbook that enables Cloud-Native Applications and Operators in Red Hat Distributed CI service.
-The main entrypoint is the file “dci-openshift-app-agent.yml”.
+The `dci-openshift-app-agent` is an Ansible playbook that enables Cloud-Native Applications and Operators in OpenShift using Red Hat Distributed CI service.
+The main entrypoint is the file `dci-openshift-app-agent.yml`.
 It is composed of several steps executed sequentially.

-In case of an issue, the agent will terminate its execution by launching (optionally) the teardown AND failure playbooks.
+In case of an issue, the agent will terminate its execution by launching (optionally) the teardown and failure playbooks.

 There are two fail statuses: